 Development for Developers

-Concluding the morning session, Tack returned to discuss how we have moved well beyond APM, taking advantage of APIs to help manage the next generation of the enterprise cloud.
+Concluding the morning session, Tack returned to discuss how we have moved well beyond APM, taking advantage of APIs to help manage the next generation of the cloud.

 And to help get you beyond APM, our second announcement was our Developer Program.
 The free instance of Dynatrace provides you with the capability of exploring any area of the Dynatrace platform.